MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/response_function_estimation.rst

    aligned anatomical image)

-Beyond these general categories, the algorithms differ mostly in how they derive the voxels where to estimate the response function(s) from, and to a lesser extent also how they derive the fibre orientation for single-fibre voxels.
+Beyond these general categories, the algorithms differ mostly in how they derive the voxels that will be used to estimate the response function(s) from, and to a lesser extent also how they derive the fibre orientation for single-fibre voxels.

-The ``manual`` 'algorithm' is an exception to most of the above, in that it allows/*requires* you to provide the voxels yourself, and even allows you to provide single-fibre orientations manually as well.
+The ``manual`` choice is an exception to most of the above, in that it allows/*requires* you to provide the voxels yourself, and even allows you to provide single-fibre orientations manually as well.
 It should only be considered in case of exceptional kinds of data, or otherwise exceptional requirements.
 Caution is advised with respect to *interpretation*